AdeThorMiwa/stash.it/docs/DDD.spec.md

 - Array[GovernanceAction]   actions
 - Date                      updated_at

-#### GovernanceAction

-An Entity representing a user's intent (e.g., automated withdrawal) and the conditions (`Triggers`) under which that intent should be initiated.

-- int                       id
-- Uuid                      pid
-- String                    name
-- Array[Trigger]            triggers
-- Intent                    intent
-- { ACTIVE | PAUSED }       status

 #### PenaltyPolicy

 Defines the consequence (e.g., fee structure) applied when a specific `GovernanceRule` is violated.
 Referenced by the Rule.